-Educational value 40%
+Educational Value .40%

-Interest and Originalty 20%
+Interest and Originality .20%

-Appearance
+Appearance .20%

-Quality of Displayed Materal
+Ouality of Displayed Material 20%

-\Class 1.
-4-H Club Booth
+^{}Class 1.
+4-H/FFA Club Booth

-Grand Champion 4-H Booth, Rosette Reserve Champion 4-H Booth, Rosette
+Grand Champion 4-H/FFA Booth, Rosette Reserve Champion 4-H/FFA Booth, Rosette

-4-H Banners
+4-H/FFA Banners

-Rule 1.
-A 4-H Club may prepare a 4-H banner.

-Rule 2.
-Each banner should illustrate a phase of 4-H work which is being practiced by boys and girls in 4-H or promote 4-H generally.

-Rule 3.
-The 4-H Club Display (individual or group) should avoid using copyrighted materials whenever possible by originating his/her own work.
+- Rule 1.
+A 4-H Club or FFA Chapter may prepare a 4-H/FFA banner. - Rule 2.
+Each banner should illustrate a phase of 4-H/FFA work which is being practiced by boys and girls in 4-H/FFA or promote 4-H/FFA generally. - Rule 3.
+The 4-H Club/FFA Chapter Display (individual or group) should avoid using copyrighted materials whenever possible by originating his/her own work. - Rule 4.

-Rule 4.
 Banners are a two dimensional display, that depict one idea.
-(Guidelines are listed below)

-Rule 5.
-Dimensions are to be no less than 12' and no more than 16 square feet, with no sides less than 3'.
+(Guidelines listed below). - Rule 5.
+Dimensions are to be no less than 12' and no more than 16 square feet, with no sides less than 3'. - Rule 6.
+Banners must be hung on a rod that is strong enough to support the banner.
+On each end of the banner there should be a wire or chain 6" long.
+One end of the wire will be fastened to its end of the rod. the other end will be connected to an "S" hook which will permit the panner to be hung from a suspended wire.

+Rule 7.
+Banners should be made from materials that permit the banner to be folded or rolled without damaging the display.
+Three dimensional objects may not be attached to the front of the banner.

 Rule 8.
-A label is to be attached to the front lower lefthand corner of the banner (facing banner).
+A label is to be attached to the front lower left-hand corner of the banner (facing banner).
 It should list the name of the club and the county.
 Letters should be 2" in height.

-\Class 2.
-4-H Banner
+Class 2.
+4-H/FFA Banner

-Grand Champion 4-H Banner, Rosette Reserve Champion 4-H Banner, Rosette
+Grand Champion 4-H/FFA Banner, Rosette Reserve Champion 4-H/FFA Banner, Rosette

-DEPARTMENT AA-4-H JUDGING CONTESTS

-Life Skills Judging Contest
+DEPARTMENT AA - 4-H JUDGING CONTESTS Life Skills Judging Contest

 Rule 1.
-Any 4-H member is eligible to participate.
-Each 4-H member will enter as an individual.
+Any 4-H Member is eligible to participate.
+Each 4-H Member will enter as an individual.
 Classes will be judged in Foods & Nutrition, Clothing & Textiles, Home Furnishing, and Consumerism, etc.

 Rule 2.
-Junior and Senior Division awards will be provided for the top 3 individuals in each division.
+Junior, Intermediate and Senior division awards will be provided for the top 3 individuals in each division.
 Winners will receive medals.

 Class 1.
-Junior Division (age 7 to 9)
+Junior Division (7 - 9 Years of Age)

-- Class 2.
-Intermediate Division (age 10 to 13) - Class 3.
-Senior Division (age 14 and over)
+Class 2.
+Intermediate Division (10 - 13 Years of Age)

+Class 3.
+Senior Division (14 - 18 Years of Age)